zenml-io/mlstacks/k3d-modular/README.md

 ## 🍉 Inputs

-Before starting, you should know the values that you have to keep ready for use in the script.
+Before starting, you should know the values that you have to keep ready for use in the recipe.
 - Check out the `locals.tf` file to configure basic information about your deployments.
 - Take a look at the `values.tfvars.json` file to know what values have to be supplied during the execution of the script.
-These are mostly sensitive values like MLflow passwords, etc. Make sure you don't commit them!
+These are mostly sensitive values like usernames, passwords, etc. Make sure you don't commit them!

 > **Warning**
-> The `prefix` local variable you assign should have a unique value for each stack.
-This ensures that the stack you create doesn't interfere with the stacks somebody else in your organization has created with this script.
+> Certain local variables should have a unique value for each recipe deployment to ensures that the local resources created by the recipe don't overlap with other deployments of the same recipe that you might have on your system.
+These variables are:
+> - `k3d.cluster_name` - used to derive the name of the K3D cluster
+> - `k3d.registry_name` - used to derive the name of the local container registry
+> - `k3d.registry_port` - used to derive the port on which the local container registry is exposed

+The `k3d.local_stores_path` variable is used to customize the path on your system where ZenML keeps the local stores files, such as the files where the local artifact store artifacts are saved.
+This is only useful if you plan on using a combination of local stack components and K3D backed stack components - for example, if you wish to use the local (default) artifact store with any of the orchestrators deployed by this recipe.
+If left empty, the default value is computed by looking up your active ZenML client configuration.
+For this purpose, you should run the terraform commands with an active Python environment that has ZenML installed.
+If this is not possible, you can manually set the `k3d.local_stores_path` variable to the path where ZenML stores the local stores files, which is shown in the `zenml status` output, or leave it empty and avoid using local stack components.

 ## 🧑‍🍳 Cooking the recipe

-It is not neccessary to use the MLOps stacks recipes presented here alongisde the [ZenML](https://github.com/zenml-io/zenml) framework.
+It is not necessary to use the MLOps stacks recipes presented here alongisde the [ZenML](https://github.com/zenml-io/zenml) framework.
 You can simply use the Terraform scripts directly.